ECCC-MSC/open-data/docs/msc-data/climate_spei/readme_spei-datamart_en.md

 where :

-* __historical__ : Historical simulations from 1900 to 2005.
+* __historical__ : Historical simulations from 1900 to 2005 for the Standardized Precipitation Evapotranspiration Index.
+SPEI-1 corresponds to SPEI of one month; SPEI-3 corresponds to SPEI of one month and the previous 2 months, and SPEI-12 corresponds to SPEI of one month and the previous 11 months.
 * __scenarios__ : Refers to different emission scenarios [RCP2.6, RCP4.5,RCP8.5] from 2006 to 2100.
-* __SPEI__ : Refers to the time scale in months that SPEI was calculated for.
-SPEI-1 corresponds to SPEI of one month; SPEI-3 corresponds to SPEI of one month and the previous 2 months, and SPEI-12 corresponds to SPEI of one month and the previous 11 months.

 ## File name nomenclature